How to Keep Writing While Working

 Time yourself!
 Put word count goals with little time to do it in!
 Make your brain focus and stress because you're UNDER PRESSURE. <more> Click here to read more about other ways to make you write under pressure and to see examples of my own under-pressure writing!

-Activity 6: Be Sneaky
+Activity 6: Sneaky Writing

 Is writing forbidden?
 Is everything Except Work a huge no at your job?
 One of the best ways to keep writing when you have a job wearing you down is to make sure you take time for yourself.